RESEARCH STARTER

 Exposure routes: HCV is transmitted by blood-to-blood contact with an infected individual or via blood transfusion with infected blood; rarely, maternal transmission may occur.

-Where found: Fifty million people worldwide are infected with HCV, with about one million new infections occurring each year.
+Where found: Over 50 million people worldwide are infected with HCV, with about 1 million new infections occurring each year.
 Nearly all hepatitis C infections can be cured with direct-acting antiviral medicines (DAAs).
 Still, those who lack access to healthcare and medications are at increased risk of developing complications like cancer.

 At risk: People who have a history of injected or inhaled drug use, have been exposed to the blood via sexual contact, have received a transfusion of unscreened blood, or have been exposed to contaminated instruments during tattooing, ear, and body piercing, and dental procedures are at risk.
-Healthcare workers are at risk from needlestick injuries.
-Coinfection with hepatitis B virus (HBV) or the human immunodeficiency virus (HIV) and alcohol abuse put people at risk for chronic hepatitis C, cirrhosis (scarring of the liver), and primary liver cancer, as does having a relative with liver cancer.
+Healthcare workers are at risk of needlestick injuries.
+Coinfection with the hepatitis B virus (HBV) or the human immunodeficiency virus (HIV) and alcohol abuse put people at risk for chronic hepatitis C, cirrhosis (scarring of the liver), and primary liver cancer, as does having a relative with liver cancer.
+Smoking, obesity, and age (over fifty) are also associated with a higher risk of developing hepatitis-related cancers.

 Specific symptoms of liver cancer are usually absent until cirrhosis has occurred.
 Signs and symptoms of adult primary liver cancer may include a hard lump below the right side of the rib cage, right side upper abdomen discomfort, right shoulder pain, nausea, and unusual fatigue.
 Symptoms of multiple myeloma include bone pain and skeletal and spinal fractures.
 Burkitt lymphoma symptoms include swollen lymph nodes, abdominal pain, tumors, weight loss, and fatigue.